MTry/homebridge-smart-irrigation/README.md

 The plugin can optionally email you with the watering schedule it has calculated, or when a watering run is completed, along with the next 7-day weather forecast.

 ## Why?
 Searching for an irrigation or sprinkler control plugin never showed any suitable option for my needs.
 The one that came closest, and is the ***inspiration and basis*** for this plugin is [Tom Rodrigues's](https://github.com/Tommrodrigues) [homebridge-web-sprinklers](https://github.com/Tommrodrigues/homebridge-web-sprinklers).
 But like many others, I didn't have the http hardware for it to control, or the inclination to rig it!
 What I did have access to, were some solenoid valves which I could power from a smart socket that was exposed to Homekit.
-So I stripped the code to just expose the dummy sprinkler accessories, reworked the irrigation logic - and then, one thing led to another.. in my quest to achieve a more granular control and incorporate more irrigation science to create a climate adaptive irrigation controller.
+So I stripped the code to just expose the dummy sprinkler accessories, reworked the irrigation logic - and then, one thing led to another.. in my quest to achieve a more granular control and incorporate more irrigation science to create a *climate adaptive irrigation controller*.

 ## Basic use case..
-1. Configure the plugin with your parameters to expose the required number sprinkler accessories(zones)
+1. Configure the plugin to expose the required number sprinkler accessories(zones)
 2. Use the Eve app or another Homekit controller app to configure ***ANY*** other smart plug or outlet in your Homekit ecosystem to follow the state of the above exposed sprinklers
-3. The smartplug/outlet/valve in their simplest configuration could be just driving the power of any solenoid valve that controls watering to a zone!
+3. The smartplug/outlet/valve in their simplest configuration could be just driving the power of any solenoid valve that controls watering to a zone

 ## Installation

 1. Install [Homebridge](https://github.com/nfarina/homebridge#installation-details)
-2. Install this plugin: `npm install -g homebridge-smart-irrigation`
+2. Install this plugin:
+    - **Within Homebridge:** Search for ***homebridge-smart-irrigation*** plugin and install
+    - **Manually:** Run `sudo npm install -g homebridge-smart-irrigation` from the terminal
 3. Sign up at the [OpenWeatherMap website](https://openweathermap.org/api) and retrieve your API key (if you want adaptive control).
 The free tier allows 1000 API calls a day and this plugin will make no more than a couple on any day!
 4. Gather the mean daily Solar Radiation figures for your location in kWh/day.
 Please read the settings section for more details
 5. Configure the settings